cutegirl520/SmartFarm-Assistant-NLP-ANN/README.md

 # SmartFarm-Assistant-NLP-ANN
-A chatbot to assist with agriculture-related queries, built
+A chatbot to assist with agriculture-related queries, built using Nat